Skip Navigation

 Are you getting pay 'right’?

-Posted by Mark Macoun on 04 August 2023
+Posted on 04 August 2023 by Mark Macoun

 This might be a question that keeps you up at night and with the thought of the pay review process looming, you may be tempted to put off answering this question.
 By putting a plan in place before the start of September and getting ahead of the game, you’ll be in the best position to create a pay strategy and policy that ensures fairness and competitiveness.
 Not sure where to start?
 Your first step should be starting a pay benchmarking project.